Leslie-C/Demultiplexing/Assignment-the-first/README.md

     3. How many indexes have undetermined (N) base calls?
 (Utilize your command line tool knowledge.
 Submit the command(s) you used.
 CHALLENGE: use a one-line command)

 ## Part 2 – Develop an algorithm to de-multiplex the samples
 Write up a strategy (**NOT A SCRIPT**) for writing an algorithm to de-multiplex files and reporting index-hopping.
-That is, given four input FASTQ files (2 with biological reads, 2 with index reads) and the 24 known indexes above, demultiplex reads by index-pair, outputting one R1 FASTQ file and one R2 FASTQ file per matching index-pair, another two FASTQ files for non-matching index-pairs (index-hopping), and two additional FASTQ files when one or both index reads are unknown or low quality (do not match the 24 known indexes [this includes indexes with 'N's in them] or do not meet a quality score cutoff).
+That is, given four input FASTQ files (2 with biological reads, 2 with index reads) and the 24 known indexes above, demultiplex reads by index-pair, outputting:

+- one R1 FASTQ file and one R2 FASTQ file **per** matching index-pair,
+- another two FASTQ files for non-matching index-pairs (index-hopping), and
+- two additional FASTQ files when one or both index reads are unknown or low quality (do not match the 24 known indexes [this includes indexes with 'N's in them] or do not meet a quality score cutoff)

 Add the sequence of the index-pair to the header of BOTH reads in all of your FASTQ files for all categories (e.g. add “AAAAAAAA-CCCCCCCC” to the end of headers of every read pair that had an index1 of AAAAAAAA and an index2 of CCCCCCCC; this pair of reads would be in the unknown category as one or both of these indexes do not match the 24 known indexes).

-Additionally, your algorithm should report the number of read-pairs with properly matched indexes (per index-pair), the number of read pairs with index-hopping observed, and the number of read-pairs with unknown index(es).
+Additionally, your algorithm should report:
+- the number of read-pairs with properly matched indexes (per index-pair),
+- the number of read pairs with index-hopping observed, and
+- the number of read-pairs with unknown index(es).

 You should strive to report values for each possible pair of indexes (both swapped and dual matched). **You should not write any code for this portion of the assignment**.

-Be sure to:
+### Be sure to:
 - Define the problem
 - Determine/describe what output would be informative
 - Write examples (unit tests!):